graasp/docs/blog/unlisted/unlisted-staging-updates.md

 :::

-Support for more file types.
+Now that summer is nearly over, we are back with some updates, bug fixes and support for more file types.
+Read on for more !

 <!-- Everything below this will not be shown in the post overview -->
 <!-- truncate -->

-## Increased audio file type support
+## Player: Increased audio file type support

 | format              | support             | share of items |
 | ------------------- | ------------------- | -------------- |